samuelhhawkins/boavault/README.md

 ## License

-Samuel Hawkins for all to use and fuck with!
+Samuel Hawkins free for all!!